MSDEVMTL/GlobalAzureBootcamp-2019/Lab3/README.md

 ![Docker files location](assets/images/dockerfiles-location.png)

-You have multiple options to achieve that, here are two:
+You have multiple options to achieve that, here are the two covered here:

 -   Setting up docker manually
 -   Setting up docker using VS Code Docker extension